simondilhas/abstractBIM-Sketch/readme.md

 ## Contributing

 We welcome contributions!
 Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.
+But basicly it's contact me and we will figure it out.

 ## License